 Ranchers and agricultural workers would lose access to leased lands needed to perform their work.
-This would result in a disproportionately high and adverse impact to low-income groups, and this impact would be significant.
-There would be no disproportionate health and safety impacts to children.
+This would result in a significant impact to these segments of the Tinian population, who also likely have a low-income.
+There would be no disproportionate impact to children.